 If you need funding for college but have bad credit, you might be wondering if you can get student loans.
-The good news is that most federal student loans don’t require a credit check, with the one exception being Direct PLUS Loans.
+The good news is that most federal student loans don’t require a credit check, with the one exception being Direct PLUS Loans for graduate students.

-But if you need more funding for school after maximizing your federal loans, private student loans might be your next option.
-Financial institutions that offer private student loans require a credit check, so if you have bad credit, it could be tough to get approved.
+But if you need more funding for school after maximizing your federal loans and federal student aid like scholarships and grants, private student loans might be your next option.
+Financial institutions that offer private student loans require a credit check and may have a minimum credit score requirement, so if you have bad credit, it could be tough to get approved.

 If you’re looking for student loans for bad credit and need options, here’s what you should know.

 As with any type of loan, having bad credit creates some challenges if you need extra funding for your education.
 If you’re looking to apply for private student loans with an adverse credit history, you’ll need a cosigner to get approved.
 Most private lenders already require a cosigner, but this is especially the case when it comes to having less-than-stellar credit.

 A cosigner is a person who is legally responsible for the loan.
 In many cases, cosigners use their good credit to help the primary borrower (i.e., you) get approved for the loan.
 But if you fail to pay, the cosigner is on the hook for repaying the loan.

 Because of the legal nature of cosigning a loan, it’s very important to find someone who feels comfortable with this arrangement.
 Typically, a cosigner is a family member or a spouse.
 Make sure you’re both on the same page about who is responsible for the loan beforehand to avoid jeopardizing your relationship.